logan-waite/dev-frontend-test/README.md

 npm install
 ```

 This will install the necessary dependencies.
-To run the start the mock server, run the following command from within the `server` directory:
+To start the mock server, run the following command from within the `server` directory:

 ```commandline
 npm run start